AngelCampos/Pathifier-Tool-Kit/README.md

-Pathifier is an algorithm designed to model the heterogeneity in samples based on their genomic data, e.g. gene expression levels, in a pathway centered manner.
+Pathifier is an algorithm designed to model the heterogeneity in samples based on their genomic data, e.g. gene expression levels, in a pathway centered manner (Drier et al., 2013).
 It does it by calculating the level of deregulation compared to a control group taking into account all the genes involved in a specific pathway.
 In this manner it is possible to represent samples with fewer, but more informative variables, based on biological knowledge of the biomolecules